 In Dark Theme, Navicat uses a darker color palette for all windows, views, menus, and controls.
+It works on all supported version of Windows.

 To change your theme, choose Tools -> Options -> General.
 Then, select Dark.

 Search Filter

 Navicat provides search filters for searching your objects in the Navigation pane, the Objects tab, the Model Designer window and other tree structures.